 In order to facilitate the management of its capital requirements, the Company prepares expenditure budgets that are updated as necessary depending on various factors, including successful capital deployment and general industry conditions.
-There have been no changes to the Company's approach to capital management during the year ended December 31, 2024.
+There have been no changes to the Company's approach to capital management during the three months ended March 31, 2025.
 Management reviews the capital structure on a regular basis to ensure the above objectives are met.
 The Company is not subject to externally imposed capital requirements.